hrcorval/behavex/README.md

 The wrapper overwrites the existing Behave JUnit reports, just to enable dealing with parallel executions and muted test scenarios

-By default, there will be one JUnit file per feature, unless the parallel execution is performed by scenario, in which there will be one JUnit file per scenario.
+By default, there will be one JUnit file per feature, no matter if the parallel execution is performed by feature or scenario.

 Reports are available by default at the following path:
 > <output_folder\>/behave/*.xml